Updated on December 23, 2015

 Linticchie Verdi: A greenish tan lentil of Mediterranean origin.
 Pkt. $3.00

 Petite Castillo: Extremely small, less than half the size of a regular lentil.
 Pkt. $3.50

 Sesame culture: Plant after frost is past.
 Thin to 1 plant every 4 inches.
 Care must be taken at harvest to keep the seed from shattering onto the ground.
 Approximately 1,000 seeds per pkt.

 Black: Shades of dark brown to black.
 Taller and more irregular than Line 31.
-Pkt. $1.50 OG
+Pkt. $1.50 Certified Organic Seed

 Sorghum culture: Plant after frost has passed and the soil has warmed.
 Plants do best when there are only 3 to 4 plants per foot of row.
 More drought tolerant than corn.
 Packets contain 1 oz. of seed (unless otherwise noted) which should plant around 100 foot of row.